 - You suffered a significant and permanent loss of an important bodily function.

 - That within a reasonable degree of certainty, you suffered a permanent injury.

 - You suffered permanent scarring, disfigurement or disability.

 - You died in the accident.
 Your estate can seek damages.

 Beyond the Threshold

 You can proceed with a lawsuit seeking compensation for your damages once your claim meets one or more of the thresholds.
 Those damages might consist of the following:

 - Past and future medical bills.

 - In the event of a wrongful death, other significant and valuable damages.

-If you were involved in a single car accident like hitting a stationary object or rolling over, your claim as a passenger would be against insurer of your driver.
-If multiple vehicles were involved, it might be recommended that claims be made against the insurers of all of the drivers involved in the accident.
+However, involvement in a single-car accident like hitting a stationary object or rolling over, as a passenger your injury claim is against the insurer of your driver.
+If the accident involved multiple vehicles, the recommendation to make claims against the insurers of all drivers involved in the accident.